 In 1835 the city passed a law relating to the prevention and extinguishing of fires.
 The policemen at the time were part of the “Police Office” and one of their many duties was to respond to the scenes of fires, with their “staves” (long wooden poles with a pointed/sharp weapon affixed) and sashes (leather bands with official seal affixed).
 They were charged to report the cause & origin of fires to the Mayor, or other available city official.

-Circa 1843-4, the helmets worn by the “Watch Department” (Constables & Marshals) were made of a heavy leather and bore the word “POLICE” on the front.
+From the 1820s to circa 1843-4, the helmets worn by the “Watch Department” (Constables & Marshals) were made of a heavy leather and bore the word “POLICE” on the front.
 These helmets were shellacked twice a year and became heavy and hardened, which led to the moniker of “Leatherhead” for the officer’s wearing them.
+In addition to the helmet, the officers are reported to have worn a “white star” on their left breast.
+(Note: Only one source was located to date regarding the star.)

 In May of 1844, the State of New York passed an Act which established and regulated the Police of the City of New York.
 The Act was adopted by the NYC Common Council and became law, thus establishing a well regulated police force in the city.
 A “Day and Night Police” replaced the old “Watch Department” and the several titles in the then abolished “Police Office” were incorporated into the new entity.
 Two of the relevant titles in the new police force were “Fire Warden” and “Bell Ringer.”